El-Jean4Real/fleet-management/README.md

-Complete Fleet Management System with Live GPS Tracking in PHP MySQL Free Source Code (FIXED VERSION)
+Complete Fleet Management System with Live GPS Tracking in PHP MySQL Free Source Code (FIXED VERSION By El-JEAN | FBI)

 This is the fixed version of https://www.campcodes.com/projects/php/fleet-management-system